kepiej/DEAUtils/README.md

 Note that productivity scores need not be smoothed, because these are not bounded!

 ### Limitations
 The <code>litest2009</code> implementation can only handle continuous data at the moment.
-If there is any interest then I might implement support for categorical data in the future.
+Furthermore, the test is for unconditional densities only.
+If there is any interest then I might implement support for categorical data and conditional densities in the future.

 ### Acknowledgements
 I gratefully acknowledge Qianying Jin for reporting strange results in some cases when using the least-squares cross-validation method.
 This led me to add the maximum likelihood cross-validation as a bandwidth selection method.